 Parameters for the autosuggest API

-Are you integrating your native mobile app with Bloomreach?
+Are you integrating your native mobile app (or other non-JS environment) with Bloomreach?

-Some of the parameters in your API requests for native mobile apps need different values from those for your site:
+Some of the parameters in your API requests for native mobile apps or non-JS environment need different values from those for your site:

 - ref_url: Leave your ref_url parameters empty.

 - url: Use a dummy value for your url parameters, such as exampledomain.app.

 This table provides a list of each parameter and a description.
 A yes flag in the Required column indicates that the parameter is required for all autosuggest calls, not some.

 |account_id||Yes||Integer||The Bloomreach-provided ID of the account sending the request.|